kshashov/method-scopes/README.md

 ## @ScopedMethod
 Arguments:
 * `value` or `key`: scope identificator
-* `group`: allow you to have several non-overlapping sets of scopes for different purposes
+* `group`: allow you to have several sets of scopes for different purposes
     ```java
     @ScopedMethod(group = "datasource", key = "master")
     @ScopedMethod(group = "datasource", key = "replica")